-20th Anniversary of Election as Conservative Party leader
+Sir John Major’s 25th Anniversary of Election as Conservative Party Leader and Prime Minister

 In November 1990, Sir Geoffrey Howe resigned as Deputy Prime Minister.
 The resignation of an important figure in the Thatcher administration meant that a leadership contest seemed more likely, and this was triggered by Michael Heseltine.

-The first round of voting was not enough for Margaret Thatcher to win an outright victory, with the Prime Minister gaining 204 votes, Michael Heseltine gaining 152 votes, with 6 abstentions and 17 void ballots.
-Despite initial plans to stay on, on 22nd November, Margaret Thatcher resigned, saying she was persuaded after advice from her colleagues to stand down.
+The first round of voting on 20 November was not enough for Margaret Thatcher to win an outright victory, with the Prime Minister gaining 204 votes, Michael Heseltine gaining 152 votes, with 6 abstentions and 17 void ballots.
+Despite initial plans to stay on, on 22 November, Margaret Thatcher resigned, saying she was persuaded after advice from her colleagues to stand down.

 Mr Major spoke to journalists outside Number 10 on his return from the palace.
 In his autobiography, Mr Major wrote of his first entrance into Number 10 as Prime Minister;